 Rivers are consistently some of the most attractive driving companions you could ask for, a fact proven once again as US-7 rejoins the Housatonic River east of Lime Rock.
 The highway’s scenic miles are further enhanced by the sudden appearance of a barn-red covered bridge, in service since 1864.
 This is the kind of place that would tar and feather the first vinyl-siding salesperson to walk into town, lest harm befall its antiquarian bookshop or other clapboard buildings bearing signs from previous commercial lives.

-Kent Falls State Park, along US-7 about four miles north of the museum, is a nice place to take a break from behind the wheel.
+Kent Falls State Park, along US-7 about 4 mi (6.4 km) north of the museum, is a nice place to take a break from behind the wheel.
 Along with the namesake cascade, which is most impressive after a rain, the park includes a short path through dense woods.

-Beginning in the south of Kent, and parallel to US-7 for about four miles along the west bank of the Housatonic River, Schaghticoke Road is a slower, much more scenic route that gives an up-close look at the rugged geology beneath the trees.
-The route crosses the Schaghticoke Reservation and passes an old Native American cemetery before rejoining US-7 via a covered bridge on Bulls Bridge Road, three miles north of Gaylordsville.
+Beginning in the south of Kent, and parallel to US-7 for about 4 mi (6.4 km) along the west bank of the Housatonic River, Schaghticoke Road is a slower, much more scenic route that gives an up-close look at the rugged geology beneath the trees.
+The route crosses the Schaghticoke Reservation and passes an old Native American cemetery before rejoining US-7 via a covered bridge on Bulls Bridge Road, 3 mi (4.8 km) north of Gaylordsville.

 The Appalachian Trail crosses the New York state line near Bull’s Bridge, south of Kent, and so should you, making your way west to Route 22 or the Taconic State Parkway if you want to enjoy a landscape that offers more fields and trees than guardrails and parking lots.
 Technically speaking, there’s still a large swath of New England between New York and New Milford, but most of this has more in common with the Indianapolis beltway than with the Vermont countryside.